Kelek28/Kelek28/README.md

 🌇 Bristol with passion for programming

-📚 Developed a full-stack taxi booking web application.
-Created front end of town resident card app using VueJs

-💻 As for my future, I hope to one day work as a software developer and work with a diverse team.
+💻 As for my future, become a software developer and work with a diverse team.
 Creating world-changing software

 🏔 In my free time, you can find me at the gym, playing chess or doing stand-up